Originally posted on 10/13/2020, content updated on 10/12/2023

-The COVID-19 pandemic has created a lot of turmoil in every industry and every company.
+The COVID-19 pandemic created a lot of turmoil in every industry and every company.
 Stay-at-home mandates forced most retailers, restaurants, and event venues to close their doors without realistic prospects of a return to pre-COVID operations.
-The risk of dealing with a company in a financial distress is at all times high.
+The risk of dealing with a company in financial distress was at an all-time high.
 Understanding the bankruptcy tools available to a company that is on the path to or already in a court-supervised reorganization can help you in managing and reducing this risk.

 Chapter 11 of the Bankruptcy Code governs the restructuring of businesses and individuals’ assets and liabilities.
 The proceedings under chapter 11 bring all stakeholders to one forum and facilitates global resolution of claims and liabilities.
 It may have a different impact on the different stakeholders – secured and unsecured lenders, trade creditors, employees, and landlords.

 If you find yourself a landlord of a company that filed for a Chapter 11 protection, you can enjoy some unique rights that put you in a better position than any other typical unsecured creditor.
 However, vigilance is essential because highly accelerated sales procedures and first-day motions may negatively impact the landlord’s protections.

 The financial risk to a landlord is somewhat different in two discrete time periods: 1) before the debtor’s decision to assume or reject the lease and 2) after the debtor decides to reject the lease.
 In the first time period, the debtor tenant is typically still in possession and the landlord cannot re-let or market the space.